GetachewGanfur/Time-Series-Forecasting-for-Portfolio-Management-Optimization-Week11/README.md

    - Supports model selection, hyperparameter tuning, and cross-validation for optimal forecasting accuracy.

 5. **Portfolio Optimization**
-   - Applies Modern Portfolio Theory, Black-Litterman, and risk-parity optimization techniques to construct efficient portfolios.
+   - Applies Modern Portfolio Theory and risk-parity optimization techniques to construct efficient portfolios.
-   - Incorporates forecasted returns and risk metrics into the optimization process.
+   - Incorporates historical/forecasted returns and risk metrics into the optimization process.

 6. **Risk Management**
    - Calculates Value at Risk (VaR) and Conditional Value at Risk (CVaR) using Historical, Parametric, and Monte Carlo methods.